AdityaKoshti/jokes-extention/Readme.md

-#Jokes Chrome Extention
+# Jokes Chrome Extention

-> This project mainly focusses on API integration and deploying it on a local system.
+> This project mainly focusses on API integration and deploying chrome extention.